hundredrabbits/thebook/north_pacific_logbook.md

 Dashi is used as a broth base for Japanese hot pot dishes, simmered dishes, noodle soups, it's also used as a seasoning liquid (for rice).
 Konbu dashi is the easiest stock to make, it has a subtle taste and is often mixed with shiitake mushroom dashi.

 We carry kombu dashi granules aboard Pino, as a way to quickly flavor dishes.
 The alternative is to buy strips of dried kombu strips and to soak them in hot water.
 The seaweed flavor leeches into the liquid, which we use to flavor foods.
 On a boat, using whole konbu isn't ideal.
 Using granules is the next best thing.
-In grocery stores, they are usually sold in small indivually-wrapped packages.
+In grocery stores, they are usually sold in small individually-wrapped packages.
 I bought a larger 500 g bag of granules, which solved the packaging issue.

 ### Miso {#miso}